jackmuva/vimnotion/README.md

 ## Granular Todos
 1. Save and Load buffers from sidebar
-    * on directory confirmation, update backend with new directory structure and objects
-    * on CR, for a file, inject contents in buffer
-    * :w in vim mode send a PUT
-    * splitting should inject the fileid and contents in the buffer
     * need to decide how updates are handled client side when two buffers are open
 2. start search

 ## High-level Todos